Introduction:

 The Excavation:

 In a groundbreaking effort, a team of marine archaeologists, geneticists, and historians are preparing to excavate a historic shipwreck located off the coast of Kent, England.
-The wreck, known as The DeBraak, sank in 1798 and is believed to contain the remains of Charles Byrne's body, which were secretly buried at sea by Hunter after the skeleton was dissected.

 The expedition aims to recover the skeletal remains and bring them back to the surface for further analysis.
 Researchers hope that the DNA obtained from Byrne's bones will provide vital information about the genetic traits associated with gigantism and provide insights into the population dynamics and environmental influences of the region during that period.